 The New Brunswick Milk Marketing Board awards a \$750 scholarship in memory of George B. Whalen, who dedicated a great part of his life to the promotion of a more viable dairy industry in New Brunswick.
-Applicants must be New Brunswick residents enrolled in the second, third, or fourth year of study in a university degree program relating to agriculture or the dairy industry.
-Areas of study may include, but are not necessarily limited to, plant and animal science, agricultural engineering, veterinary medicine, agricultural economics, etc. Selection will be based on financial need, academic performance, involvement in community and future plans.
-Applications including a 300 - 500 word essay, two letters of recommendation, and a transcript of marks must be submitted not later than June 24 to:
+Applicants must be New Brunswick residents enrolled in the second, third, or fourth year of study in a university degree program relating agriculture or the dairy industry.
+Areas of study may include, but are not necessarily limited to, plant and animal science, agricultural engineering, veterinary medicine, agricultural economics, etc. Selection will be need, financial academic on performance, involvement in community and future plans.
+Applications including a 300-500 word essay, two letters of recommendation, and a transcript of marks must be submitted not later than June 24 to:

-Scholarship Committee

-New Brunswick Milk Marketing Board
+Scholarship Committee New Brunswick Milk Marketing Board P. O. Box 490 Sussex, NB EOE 1PO

-P.O.
-Box 490

-Sussex, NB E0E 1P0